nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

     dtype: object

-We now see that all the columns are numeric except the last columns which appears to contain classification data.
+We now see that all the columns are numeric except the last column which we assumed contained classification label data.

 Another item we should check for is `NULL` values.
 Python does not use the `NULL` keyword, and instead uses `NaN` and `None` to represent a `NULL`.